-- 8. Use the arrow buttons on the control panel or the Enter button on the remote control to select a zoom rate, and then press Enter. - When the message "Do you save this user logo?" appears, select Yes and press Enter.
+9. When the message "Do you save this user logo?" appears, select Yes and then press Enter (control panel or remote control).
 If you do not want to save the logo, select No.

 Note: Saving the logo may take a few moments.
 Do not use the projector or other sources (computer, video, speaker, etc.) while the logo is being saved.